KnightMiner/Inspirations/.github/ISSUE_TEMPLATE/1-18-bug-report.md

 ---
-name: 1.15 Bug report
+name: 1.18 Bug report
-about: Create a report to help us improve
+about: Create an issue for Minecraft 1.18
 title: ''
-labels: 1.15, bug
+labels: 1.18, bug
 assignees: ''

 ---